Lake Erie College of Osteopathic Medicine: Doctor of Osteopathic Medicine

-The medical school offers three primary learning pathways: a traditional lecture discussion Program, a problem-based learning program, and a directed study program, as well as two, three-year programs, all leading to the Doctor of Osteopathic Medicine degree.
-The Erie campus offers all three primary pathways, while the Bradenton and Greensburg campuses offer curriculum based solely on problem-based learning.
-Post-graduate residence and fellowship training is managed by the Lake Erie Consortium for Osteopathic Medical Training.
+The medical school offers three primary learning pathways: a traditional lecture discussion Program (LDP), a problem-based learning (PBL) program, and a directed study program (DSP), as well as two, three-year programs, all leading to the Doctor of Osteopathic Medicine medical degree.
+The Erie campus offers LDP and DSP pathways, while the Bradenton, Greensburg, and Elmira campuses offer curriculum based solely on PBL.
+Students of the medical degree program apply to and train in residency and fellowship programs of their choice accredited by the Accreditation Council for Graduate Medical Education (ACGME) to acquire medical licensure.

+LECOM Health, the academic health system of the medical school, via its teaching hospital in Milcreek offers ACGME-accredited residencies in family medicine, orthopedic surgery, psychiatry, and transitional year, open to medical graduates from all medical schools in the United States and ECFMG-certified international medical graduates.
+Furthermore, LECOM Health offers ACGME-accredited fellowships on child and adolescent psychiatry and sports medicine for eligible physicians.

 Doctor of Pharmacy

 The School of Pharmacy offers three pathways for the Doctor of Pharmacy program.
 One is a year-round, three-year curriculum based on the Erie campus, while another is a four-year traditional curriculum offered at the Bradenton campus.
 In 2014, the School of Pharmacy added a four-year distance education pathway for students across the United States.
-LECOM and Creighton University offer the only two distance education pathways for the primary PharmD degree in the nation.
+LECOM and Creighton University offer the only two distance education pathways for the primary Pharma degree in the nation.

 Doctor of Dental Medicine

+Established in 2012, it is one of three dental schools located in Florida.
+Its first class graduated in 2016.
+The school is accredited by the Commission on Dental Accreditation of the American Dental Association.

 The School of Dental Medicine (SDM) prepares students for the practice of general dentistry.
 First-year dental students participate in problem-based learning as they prepare for clinical training.
 The SDM operates full-service dental practice offices in Bradenton where third-year students treat patients under the supervision of licensed dentists.
-In May 2015, the School opened outreach training sites in Erie, PA and DeFuniak Springs, FL.
+In May 2015, the School opened outreach training sites in Erie, Pennsylvania, and DeFuniak Springs, Florida.
 Fourth-year dental students complete their clinical training at these offices.
+The Doctor of Dental Medicine (DMD) degree is awarded upon completion of LECOM's full-time, four-year program.

 Campuses

 Erie

 The main campus is located on West Grandview Boulevard in Erie, Pennsylvania, and overlooks Lake Erie.
-In 2002, the College expanded the main building with a three-story addition which included classroom, laboratory and office space for the School of Pharmacy.
+In 2002, the college expanded the main building with a three-story addition which included classroom, laboratory and office space for the School of Pharmacy.
 In 2011, the college purchased the LORD Corporation Technology Center on adjoining property.
 The purchase allowed LORD Corporation to keep its Erie operations by moving to a new location just south of the city.
 LECOM uses what is now the west campus for the LECOM Erie Dental Offices, research labs, and additional classroom space.